tomasruizr/sails-cb/README.md

   **3**: _STATEMENT_PLUS_: This implements strong consistency per statement.

-**Please refer to the couchbase documentation for more information about the configuration**
+**Please refer to the Couchbase documentation for more information about the Server configuration**

 ### Usage